-To the second part, give attention, I pray, Which shews now the Lady contrived a way To deceive her old father, by her crafty skill, Saying, Give me four things & your mind I'll fulfil.
+To the second part, give attention, I pray, Which shews how the Lady contrived a way To deceive her old father, by her crafty skill, Saying, Give me four things & your mind I'll fulfish

-He said, my dear jewel, your will you shall have, In any thing you can desire or crave; They were four hard requests, you well may suppose, The first three she named, were three suits of elothes.
+He said.
+My dear jewel, your will you-shall have, In any thing you can desire or crave;

+They were four hard requests, you well may suppose, The first three she named, were three suits of clothes.